fibushj/RESTful-ASP.NET-Flightgear/README.md

 ### /display/ip/port/frequency

-Similar to the previous one, only now presenting the displaying the position in the specified frequency in real time ('frequency' times a second).
+Similar to the previous one, only now displaying the position in the specified frequency in real time ('frequency' times a second).

 ### /save/ip/port/frequency/duration/filename

-Saves to the file 'filename' the path of the plane until 'duration' seconds have elapsed, according to the specified frequency.
+Samples the locations of the plane for the next 'duration' seconds (according to the specified frequency), and saves the path to the file 'filename'.

 ### /display/filename/frequency

-Loads the saved path of the plane from 'filename' and displays it according to the specified frequency.
+Loads the saved path of the plane from 'filename' and displays it in animation according to the specified frequency.

 ![Alt text](/map.jpg?raw=true "image")